swyxio/swyxdotio/content/writing/technical/svelte/svelte-static.md

 This is by no means a free tradeoff: as [Addy Osmani recently noted](https://addyosmani.com/blog/rehydration/), an "uncanny valley" of rehydration exists, and [Alex Russell consistently warns](https://infrequently.org/2018/09/the-developer-experience-bait-and-switch/) that better developer experience is not without its costs.

-I could have made the difference more drastic by omitting [PrismJS](https://prismjs.com/), which adds ~19kb of JS, which is more than half the final JS payload of the Sapper site.
-However, as a developer you can pry syntax highlighting from my cold dead hands.
+I originally used [PrismJS](https://prismjs.com/), which adds ~19kb of JS, beacuse as a developer you can pry syntax highlighting from my cold dead hands.
 So it wouldn't be fair to compare a site without syntax highlighting to my old site with one.

-Of course, I could have also put in a bit more effort exploring a no-JS solution for syntax highlighting, since I don't intend readers to edit the code in runtime.
+However, there are no-JS solutions for syntax highlighting, since I don't intend readers to edit the code in runtime.
 [Andrew Branch recently twote](https://mobile.twitter.com/atcb/status/1158480783666888704) about how to preprocess ALL your syntax-highlighting using some VSCode API's.
+I put this off as too complicated, but [Khrome](https://khrome.dev) tipped me off that the open source [shiki](https://github.com/octref/shiki) library from the Vue ecosystem does the same thing and so I managed to get that in.

 ## Differences